adonai-reigns/Gods-Assembly-Songbook/ROADMAP.md

 - export format option:
     - json
     - text
+- zip compression for exports of multiple files

+> ✓ _Completed on 20240229_

 Ability to import songs:

-- multiple-file uploader for json or text files
+- uploader for zipped archive of json or text files
 - format validation of file structure with useful fail notices
+- validation: implement document api version for forwards-compatibility

 Ability to import/export wallpaper and settings
 - format: json
 - validation: implement document api version for forwards-compatibility
 - zip compression for exports of multiple files

 # upload/playback backing music